731st Airlift Squadron: Airlift operations

 In 1966, the squadron began converting to the Douglas C-124 Globemaster II for performing strategic airlift, and was renamed the 731st Military Airlift Squadron on 1 January 1967.
 With the C-124, it flew worldwide missions, including cargo and passenger flights to Southeast Asia, supporting combat operations.
 As the C-124 was being withdrawn from the fleet, the squadron converted to Fairchild C-123 Providers in 1972, becoming the 731st Tactical Airlift Squadron.
 The following year, as Air Force flying operations at Hanscom ended, the squadron moved to Westover Air Force Base, Massachusetts.
 In April 1974, the 901st Tactical Airlift Group and the 905th Tactical Airlift Group were inactivated, as the 439th Tactical Airlift Wing assumed responsibility for all reserve flying operations at Westover.
 The squadron continued to participate in military exercises, global airlift, and humanitarian missions until it was inactivated on 1 October 1982.

 The squadron was activated the same day at Peterson Air Force Base, Colorado and equipped with Lockheed C-130 Hercules.
 It was once again assigned to the 901st Tactical Airlift Group.
 In 1985, the 901st was inactivated and replaced by the 302d Tactical Airlift Wing.
-In 1992, as Air Force Reserve Command (AFRC) implemented the Objective Wing organization, the squadron became the 731st Airlift Squadron an was reassigned to the 302d Operations Group.
+In 1992, as Air Force Reserve Command (AFRC) implemented the Objective Wing organization, the squadron became the 731st Airlift Squadron and was reassigned to the 302d Operations Group.

 During Operation Desert Shield and Desert Storm squadron members deployed to support active duty operations.
 At the end of the Gulf War, the squadron supported Operation Provide Comfort, air dropping food and supplies to Kurdish refugees.
 The wing also supported Operation Restore Hope in Somalia, Operation Coronet Oak in Panama, Operation Provide Promise, humanitarian airlift to Bosnia and hurricane relief to Homestead Air Force Base, Florida.

 In December 2001, the squadron became one of the first AFRC C-130 units to mobilize and deploy in support of Operation Noble Eagle and Operation Enduring Freedom, flying airlift missions from bases in Europe.
 The squadron was later activated in support of U.S. Central Command operations in Southwest Asia in 2005-2006.